HruthikKommuru/Customer-segmentation-using-RFM/README.md

 **Project Structure:**

 * `data/`: This folder contains the customer data used for analysis (replace with your data file name and format).
-* `CLV & RFM-2.ipynb`: This folder contains Jupyter notebooks or scripts for data preparation, KNN implementation, RFM analysis, and visualization (replace with your notebook file names and format).
+* `CLV & RFM-2.ipynb`: This folder contains Jupyter notebooks or scripts for data preparation, KMeans implementation, RFM analysis, and visualization (replace with your notebook file names and format).
 * `README.md`: This file (you are currently editing it).

 **Dependencies:**